faqit/k8s-vless/README.md

 ## Scripts
 I leaved in root directory the "ClientKeyGen.sh" script, which can help you to create you first key.
 Do not forget to add your own params to script!
-Also, there is ./scripts directory, which contains all basic scripts for prepare your system.
+Also, there is ./scripts directory, which contains all basic scripts to prepare your system.
 If you want to do "All in one" just run "full-generation.sh".
-It will create Public&Private key pair, generate uuid for your server in proper format and type it in config.log file with comments.
+It will create Public&Private key pair, generate uuid for your server in proper format and type it in ConfigMap.
+Also this script types all those params in config.log file.
 You can apply k8s config by yourself, but if you dont want - there is script named "applyk8s.sh"